 New dump trucks for lease are significantly more expensive but require less maintenance.

 If the truck of your choice doesn’t fall within your company’s budget, then consider applying for dump truck loans.

 Very much like traditional business loans and equipment leasing programs, requirements and conditions to be met for approval are strict.

-Banks are known for practicing stricter regulations when it comes to this.
-Businesses must be able to present a higher credit score to be considered.
+Business finance banks are known for having stricter credit guidelines when it comes to this.
+Gravel hauling businesses must be able to present a higher credit score to be considered.